lobe/web-bootstrap/README.md

 Next, we're going to drop in your new model.
 So first, let's open your project in Lobe and export it by pressing `ctrl/⌘+E` and selecting TensorFlow.js.

+To add your model to this app, copy the resulting `model.json`, `signature.json`, and `*.bin` weight shard files from the exported folder into the `public/model` folder here and clear out the existing items.

 ![model assets](assets/modeldrag.png)